Dominican Citizenship & Nationality Services

 Can I get a Dominican passport after obtaining citizenship by descent?

-Yes, once you have your Dominican birth certificate through our service, you must first apply for your cédula, and once you have a cédula then you can apply for a Dominican passport at any Dominican consulate worldwide or in the Dominican Republic.
+Yes.
+After you receive your Dominican birth certificate, apply for your cédula (ID).
+Once you have a cédula, you can apply for a Dominican passport at any Dominican consulate or within the DR.

 What if I can’t find my parent’s or grandparent’s Dominican documents?